Atarity/Lightpack-docs/EN/XBMC+RPi.md

 Your devices are 1 Raspberry Pi 1 LightPack

-#### Operations steps
+### Operations steps

-1. Install Raspbmc
+#### 1. Install Raspbmc
  Download and install Raspbmc – this must be the July or later release See http://www.raspbmc.com/download/ for instructions.

-2. Install and Configure Boblight
-3. Placing the lights on your TV

-The XBMC boblight plugin doesn’t work with this set up.

-#### 1. Install Raspbmc

 #### 2. Install and Configure Boblight